kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 == Changelog ==

+= 1.9.25 =
+Date Updated : 2020-06-04
+* Fix : Fixed bug to prevent infinite loop with ResizeObserver in some themes
+* Update : FooGallery client side 1.4.13

 = 1.9.24 =
 Date Updated : 2020-05-04
 * Fix : Fixed bug where thumbs were not loading on mobile in Justified and Portfolio galleries